houcy/pairwise-graph-similarities/README.md

 These graphs are Call Graph (CG): Vertices are Routines and Edges represent calls from one Routine to another.
 In these CG, the Routines are Control Flow Graph: Vertices are (unbreakable) sequences of instructions (called blocks) and the Edges represents the flow from on block to another (including jump instructions).
-Given two CGs, we want to compare the Routines that composed ldtuihem.
+Given two CGs, we want to compare the Routines that composed them.
 The goal is to find the most similar routines between two CG.

 The Shortest Path Graph Kernel (SPGK) is an algorithm used to measure similarities between graphs.